• Skip to secondary menu

 You might want to have your child pick one activity to stick with instead.
 Only give them the option of ones that work for your schedule easily.

 Do something you love!
-Go for a walk or run, grab that adult coloring book, read a new book.
+Go for a walk or run, grab that adult coloring book, and read a new book.
 Do something that makes you happy, and helps you to relax.
 Make time for it, even if it is just 5 minutes a day.

 I love and hate the quote “You can’t pour from an empty cup”, but it’s true.
-You cannot take care of your family, if you are burnout.
+You cannot take care of your family if you are burnout.

 Recommended Products for Relieving Stress